yandex-cloud/docs/en/data-proc/operations/connect-interfaces.md

 - API

-   Use the API [listUILinks](../api-ref/Cluster/listUILinks.md) method and pass the cluster ID in the call's `clusterId` parameter.
+   Use the [listUILinks](../api-ref/Cluster/listUILinks.md) API method and pass the cluster ID in the `clusterId` request parameter.

    You can get the cluster ID with a [list of clusters in the folder](cluster-list.md#list).